 This gallery offers a fresh look at the modern Civil Rights Movement in terms of how it became a model for other social movements in the United States and around the world.
-Visitors learn about peaceful protests and marches that defined the movement, and view a representation of the Birmingham jail cell that held Martin Luther King, Jr.
+Visitors learn about peaceful protests and marches that defined the movement and view a representation of the Birmingham jail cell that held Martin Luther King, Jr.

 America I AM the World

-Through an array of unique objects and photos, and an inspiring video presentation, this uplifting gallery celebrates the imprint African Americans have had on American culture that is consumed around the world.
+Through an array of unique objects and photos and an inspiring video presentation, this uplifting gallery celebrates the imprint African Americans have had on American culture that is consumed around the world.

-What separates this massive exhibit from other traveling Black History-themed exhibits is the quality and scale of best features it compiles.
+What separates this massive exhibit from other traveling Black History-themed exhibits is the quality and scale of the best features it compiles.
 The African arts & crafts would look right at home in the African American Museum of Philadelphia or San Francisco’s Museum of the African Diaspora.
 Artifacts from the African slave trade exhibits are as remarkable as those seen at the Wright Museum of African American History in Detroit and the African Burial Ground Museum in New York City.
-A slave manifest speaks to our ancestors’ quest to freedom from slavery and echoes those seen at the National Underground Railroad Freedom Center in Cincinnati.
+A slave manifest speaks to our ancestors’ quest for freedom from slavery and echoes those seen at the National Underground Railroad Freedom Center in Cincinnati.
 The Civil Rights Movement gallery pays homage to the excellent exhibits at Birmingham Civil Rights Institute and National Civil Rights Museum.